ScionFL: Efficient and Robust Secure Quantized Aggregation: Related Work Background Information

 The so far discussed poisoning defenses are not compatible with secure aggregation protocols in a straight-forward manner or lead to an intolerable overhead.
 Only two works, namely~FLAME~\cite{USENIX:NRCYMFMMMKSSZ21} and~BaFFLe~\cite{ICDCS:AndreinaMMK21} simultaneously consider both threats.
-Concretely, FLAME~\cite{USENIX:NRCYMFMMMKSSZ21} uses a density-based clustering to remove updates with significantly different cosine distances~(i.e., different directions) combined with clipping~(for more subtle manipulations).\footnote{As~FLAME contains some similar components as~\FLdefensename{}, we give a detailed comparison in~\sect{subsubsec:compFLAME}.} BaFFLe~\cite{ICDCS:AndreinaMMK21} introduces a feedback loop enabling a subset of clients to evaluate each global model update, while being compatible with arbitrary secure aggregation schemes.
+Concretely, FLAME~\cite{USENIX:NRCYMFMMMKSSZ21} uses a density-based clustering to remove updates with significantly different cosine distances~(i.e., different directions) combined with clipping~(for more subtle manipulations).
+BaFFLe~\cite{ICDCS:AndreinaMMK21} introduces a feedback loop enabling a subset of clients to evaluate each global model update, while being compatible with arbitrary secure aggregation schemes.

-In our work, we combine~(1)~communication efficiency due to quantization, (2)~data privacy due to secure aggregation, and~(3)~robustness due to a novel poisoning defense.